 8. Make Your Relationship Breathable

 One of the biggest mistakes people make at the beginning of a relationship is getting too attached, clingy, and emotionally dependent on their partner.

 I’ve said it before in the other guide, I’ll say it again here, always remember that you DON’T own anybody.
 Not your spouse, not even your children.
-They are separate individual people who deserve that their individuality and space is respected.
+They are separate individual people who deserve their individuality and space to be respected.

-Instead of trying to control each other and trying to make your partner another copy of ourselves, we must learn to embrace the uniqueness they bring to the table.
+Instead of trying to control each other and trying to make our partner another copy of ourselves, we must learn to embrace the uniqueness they bring to the table.

 A big part of giving each other space is to allow your partner to have fun and have a good time without you.